MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: Problem setting

 and

-Thus, due to the Lax--Milgram lemma, for all $f \in V^*$ and any $\bsy \in \Omega^{\N}$ there exists a unique solution $u(\cdot, \bsy) \in V$ of the weak problem~\eqref{eq:PDE-var} and this solution is uniformly bounded with respect to $\bsy$, see also \cite[Theorem 3.1]{Kuo12} and the references therein, that is, for any $\bsy \in \Omega^{\N}$ we have
+Thus, due to the Lax--Milgram lemma, for all $f \in V^*$ and any $\bsy \in \Omega^\N$ there exists a unique solution $u(\cdot, \bsy) \in V$ of the weak problem~\eqref{eq:PDE-weak-form} and this solution is uniformly bounded with respect to $\bsy$, see also \cite[Theorem~3.1]{KSS2012} and the references therein, that is, for any $\bsy \in \Omega^\N$ we have

-The specific form of condition~\eqref{condaphib_j} was stated in~\cite{Bac17I} and widely considered in~\cite{Bac17F, Bac17II, Gan18,Gan16mul,Kaz17} to benefit from the possible local support of the basis functions $\{\phi_j \}_{j\geq 1}$.
-Let us illustrate this and assume for the moment that the $\{\phi_j\}_{j\geq 1}$ are a system of wavelets obtained by scaling and translation from a finite number of mother wavelets, as was considered in~\cite{Kuo15Mul, Bac17I, Bac17F, Gan18, Gan16mul, Kaz17}, i.e.,
+The specific form of condition~\eqref{eq:kappa} was stated in~\cite{BCM2017} and widely considered in~\cite{BCDS2017,BCDM2017,GHS2018,GHS2018-MLQMC,K2017} to benefit from the possible local support of the basis functions $\{\phi_j \}_{j\ge 1}$.
+Let us illustrate this and assume for the moment that the $\{\phi_j\}_{j\ge 1}$ are a system of wavelets obtained by scaling and translation from a finite number of mother wavelets, as was considered in~\cite{KSS2015,BCM2017,BCDS2017,GHS2018,GHS2018-MLQMC,K2017}, i.e.,

-where $\ell$ indicates the scale level, $k$ indicates the location of a level-$\ell$ wavelet in $D$ and $J_{\ell}$ denotes the set of all location indices at level $\ell$.
+where $\ell$ indicates the scale level, $k$ indicates the location index and $J_{\ell}$ denotes the set of all location indices at level $\ell$.
 In what follows we now identify the index $j$ with the corresponding tuple $(\ell,k)$.
 The diffusion coefficient is then represented in the form

 Under the reasonable assumption that the wavelet system has at most $\eta$ overlapping basis functions at each level $\ell$ we can choose the sequence $\{b_{\ell,k}\}$ explicitly as follows, for some $c_\delta > 0$,